atacan/DevBliss/README.md

 Improve your code readability with our formatter:

 1. **JSON Formatter:** Beautify your JSON data with our pretty-print and syntax highlight features.
+2. **Swift Formatter:** Beautify your Swift code with our pretty-print and syntax highlight features.

 ### File Handling